func4plus1/lmiad/README.md

 which scores of new researchers have first dipped their toes into "AI" waters.
 When it is asked: "What is Artifical Intelligence?", it is possible that the answer is in the pages of the four editions of this seminal work.
-As the website for the book states: "THe leading textbook in Artifical Intelligence, used in over 1400 schools in over 120 countries."
+As the website for the book states: "The leading textbook in Artifical Intelligence, used in over 1400 schools in over 120 countries."

 The manner in which [Peter Norvig](https://norvig.com/) and [Stuart Russell](http://people.eecs.berkeley.edu/~russell/) have